 But after knowing God personally and walking with Him every day, my hope is based on the fact that God has a brilliant future for me (Jeremiah 29:11).

 I work hard not to prove myself nor to get to the top, but to do my part while trusting that God will accomplish His purpose for my life.

 I have seen God’s hand over my life since that day I accepted Jesus as my Lord and Saviour.

 He has been faithful in providing me so much unmerited favour in school with my lecturers and even peers.

 I recently graduated from Republic Polytechnic with a Diploma in Social Enterprise Management with Merit.

-I also obtained a place in university to study social work — my dream course.
-Through social work, I want to extend God’s healing hands to those who are in desperate need.
-I also plan to use all of these experiences to make His name great.
+I also obtained a place in university to study my dream course — social work.
+Through social work, I want to extend God’s healing hand to those who are in desperate need.